fspoettel/arkham.build/README.md

 Arkham-related SVG icons are sourced from ArkhamCards's [icomoon project](https://github.com/zzorba/ArkhamCards/blob/master/assets/icomoon/project.json) and loaded as webfonts.
 Additional icons are bundled as SVG via `vite-plugin-svgr` or imported from `lucide-react`.

+In order to update icon fonts, the workflow is:
+1. Load the icomoon project you want to update.
+2. Add the icons you want.
+Select everything and generate a font.
+3. Convert the font to `.woff2`.
+4. Replace the font, icomoon project in the assets directory.
+5. Update the CSS file from the generated icomoon css.
+If you are updating the `icon` icon set, beware that there are some manual overrides in the file (visible in the git diff).

 <details>
   <summary><h2>Template readme</h2></summary>